Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

-Overall, instruction and task-conscious fine-tuning approaches have become one of the enablers of solving complex bioinformatics challenges with GenAI.
-Comparative analyses across tasks demonstrate that these methods frequently outperform both general-purpose and domain-specialized baselines in metrics such as accuracy, F1 score, BLEU, ROUGE, and Pearson correlation.
-The fact that they can provide high accuracy as well as transparency and scalability makes them crucial elements that fill the gap between high-level pretraining and the fine-grained demands of biomedical applications.
+In summary, instruction and task-conscious fine-tuning approaches have become one of the enablers of solving complex bioinformatics challenges with GenAI.
+Comparative analyses across tasks demonstrate that these methods demonstrate superior performance to both general-purpose and domain-specialized baselines in metrics such as accuracy, F1 score, BLEU, ROUGE, and Pearson correlation. \x{Their ability to deliver high accuracy while maintaining transparency and scalability makes them essential bridges between large-scale pretraining and the fine-grained demands of biomedical applications.}